 It’s crucial to keep your money safe, and Betterment focuses on security as an integral part of its core business plans.
 Important security features include aggregated app passwords, two-factor authentication, and protected account log-ins for mobile.

 Other Betterment Checking features that will soon be on the way include mobile check deposits, physical checkbooks and checks, joint checking accounts, effortless direct deposits, and more.

 Betterment Checking vs. The Competitors

 Several other online banks and robo-advisors have rolled out their own online checking accounts with success over the last few years.
 This comparison chart can help you see where the options differ and the features each one offers.

 Another thing to consider is that some banks offer bonuses upon signing up for an account.
-Check out our list for the best bank bonuses available to aid in your decision making.
+Check out our list of the best bank bonuses available to aid in your decision-making.

 How to Open a Betterment Checking Account